Communichology™ = Where communication and psychology collide.

 Beyond run-of-the-mill “communications” coaching, talk(ing) shiFt via principles of Communichology™ focuses on raising awareness to: consider other approaches, techniques, and strategies; consider new ways of thinking about old things

-“Understanding their psychology first helps you decide and define how you will best respond second.
-You can’t change them, but you can change your behavior in response to theirs for your best benefit.” – T. Leu
+“Understanding THEIR psychology first helps you define and decide how YOU will best respond second.
+You can’t change them, but you can change your behavior in response to theirs for your (and their) best benefit.” – @tomleu

 People: (by and large)…

-2. Want attention/recognition from others and to be fascinating to others = need to be liked/loved
+> Want attention/recognition from others and to be interesting/fascinating to others = need to be liked/loved

-3. Want to avoid pain first, and secure pleasure second = are chronically averse to change and risk
+> Tend to avoid pain first, and seek/secure pleasure second = are chronically averse to change and risk

-5. Frequently fail to fully consider other people’s perspectives and points-of-view = are insensitive to others’ needs
+> Frequently fail to fully consider other people’s perspectives and points-of-view = are sometimes insensitive to others’ needs

 #1 and #2 are direct competitors = observation